-Mr. Lea was appointed to the Defense Intelligence Senior Level service in 2014, and has over 35 years of Federal Service.
-Prior to joining NMIO, he served in the Office of the Director of National Intelligence (ODNI), working in the Analytic Integrity and Standards Office on comprehensive tradecraft evaluation programs to improve the accuracy of information, in support of reforms following the 9/11 attack and the Iraq WMD Commission report.
+Prior to NMIO, he served in the Office of the Director of National Intelligence (ODNI), working in the Analytic Integrity and Standards Office on comprehensive tradecraft evaluation programs to improve the information accuracy, in support of reforms following the 9/11 Commission and Iraq WMD Commission.

 Before joining the ODNI, Mr. Lea served in the Defense Intelligence Agency, as a Senior Briefer for the J2's daily Intelligence Briefing to the Chairman, Joint Chiefs of Staff.
-He also served as Deputy Office Chief of the Defense Warning Office, overseeing and directing budget, personnel and technical activities for this large production center.
-As Chief of the Futures Division, he directed the Department of Defense Futures Intelligence Program and implemented the Disruptive Technology Innovations Partnership, focusing science and technology analysis against disruptive threats.
+He also served as Deputy Office Chief of the Defense Warning Office, overseeing and directing budget, personnel and technical activities.

-Other prior duties included as Chairman of the North Atlantic Treaty Organization (NATO)'s Intelligence Working Group on NATO Enlargement, where he successfully led the integration of the military intelligence services of Poland, the Czech Republic and Hungary.
-Additionally, he was the first U.S. Deputy to the NATO Intelligence Board, in charge of NATO agreed intelligence production.
-Mr. Lea also served on the Arms Control Intelligence Staff, where he orchestrated U.S. bilateral programs with NATO Allies monitoring conventional arms control treaties in Europe.
+Mr. Lea has been recognized as Chairman of the North Atlantic Treaty Organization (NATO)'s Intelligence Working Group on NATO Enlargement, where he successfully led the integration of the military intelligence services of Poland, the Czech Republic and Hungary.
+He was also the first US Deputy to the NATO Intelligence Board, in charge of NATO agreed intelligence production, following his service on the Arms Control Intelligence Staff, where he orchestrated US bilateral programs with NATO Allies monitoring conventional arms control treaties.

 Mr. Lea earned a Master of Science degree in National Security Studies from the National War College, a Master of Arts degree in Public Administration from Fordham University and a Bachelor of Arts degree in History from Washington & Jefferson College.
 He is also a graduate of the Defense Leadership and Management Program, and the Leading the Intelligence Community course.
-Upon graduation from college, he was commissioned through ROTC as a second lieutenant in the United States Army Reserve.
-Mr. Lea has numerous personal and unit awards, which are all a tribute to the civilians, Soldiers, Sailors, Airmen, Marines and Coast Guardsmen he has served with during his career
+Upon graduation from college, he was commissioned through ROTC as a second lieutenant in the US Army Reserve.
+Mr. Lea has numerous personal and unit awards, which are all a tribute to the civilians, Soldiers, Sailors, Airmen, Marines and Coast Guardsmen he has served with in his career.